hawkrobe/tangrams-fmri-data/README.md

 * [Install `rclone`](https://rclone.org/install)
 * [Install `git-annex-remote-rclone`](https://github.com/git-annex-remote-rclone/git-annex-remote-rclone)
-* Run `rclone config` in the directory and use these settings:
+* Run `rclone config` in the directory and use the following settings as you work through the prompts:

 ```
 $ rclone config